bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 The `collectFile` operator is very useful for collecting the outputs from a channel and saving them to a single file.

-We'll remove the `publishDir` directive introduced in the previous section along with the `output_dir` parameter and replace these with a single, concatenated results file.
+We'll remove the `publishDir` directive introduced in the previous section, along with the `results_dir` parameter, and replace these with a single concatenated results file.

 ```